DoodleDeBug/bowling-challenge-js/README.md

 1. Fork and clone this repo
 2. `cd` into the folder
+3. Run `npm install` to get dependencies
-3. Run `jest` in the project directory
+4. Run `jest` in the project directory

 ## Tech Used: